Investing in the Power of Civil Society (IIPCS), funded by The National Lottery Community Fund

 Voice4Change England joined the partnership to champion equity, inclusion, and to amplify underrepresented voices.
 As a national advocate for Black and Minoritised communities, we recognise that working collectively allows each organisation to bring its expertise and lived experience, while ensuring the pilot is shaped by the communities it serves.

-AI is one of the most defining strategic questions of our time.
-To respond, we need to invest in the capability and confidence charities and community groups.
-At CAST, we're excited to collaborate with this partnership and hundreds of organisations to deliver the vital support that this pilot is aiming to provide.
+AI is creating significant challenges and opportunities for the sector.
+It’s vital to invest in the capability and confidence of charities and civil society organisations, so they can navigate this fast-changing landscape.
+At CAST, we're excited to collaborate with this partnership and hundreds of organisations to deliver the vital support this pilot will provide.

 The AVOCADO Foundation is thrilled to join this partnership, driven by a shared ambition to build an equitable, resilient, and inclusive civil society.
 Together, we’re eager to co-design a pilot that strengthens the organisations and communities we serve, laying strong foundations for long-term impact and shared learning